-Whenever any of the circumstances below occur, the associated certificate will be revoked and placed on the CRL, except for OCSP Responder certificates that include the id-pkix-ocsp-nocheck extension.
+Whenever any of the circumstances herein occur, the associated certificate will be revoked and placed on the CRL.
 In addition, if it is determined, subsequent to issuance of new certificates, that a private key used to sign requests for one or more additional certificates may have been compromised at the time the requests for additional certificates were made, all certificates authorized by directly or indirectly chaining back to that compromised key will be revoked.
 Certificates will remain on the CRL until they expire.
 They will be removed after they expire, but must at least appear in one CRL.

-A subscriber, or a Sponsoring Organization (where applicable), is responsible for promptly requesting revocation of an ORC NFI certificate:
+A Subscriber, or a Sponsoring Organization (where applicable), is responsible for promptly requesting revocation of an ORC NFI certificate:

-- When the private key, or the media holding the private key, associated with the ORC NFI Certificate is, or is suspected of having been, compromised - When the individual named as a Business Representative no longer represents, or is no longer affiliated with, the Sponsoring Organization - If ORC learns, or reasonably suspects, that the subscriber's private key has been compromised or the subscriber has failed to meet their responsibilities - If ORC determines that the ORC NFI Certificate was not properly issued in accordance with this CPS - If the certificate holder requests that the certificate be revoked - If the certificate holder can be shown to have violated the subscriber obligations, including payment of any required fees - If the certificate holder is no longer authorized to hold the certificate (e.g. termination of employment or change in responsibilities) - If the information in the certificate is no longer accurate so that identifying information needs to be changed (e.g. change of name or privilege attributes asserted in the subscriber's certificate are reduced) - The subscriber's employer or organization requests revocation - The certificate was obtained by fraud or mistake - The certificate was not correctly requested, issued or accepted - The certificate contains incorrect information, is defective or creates a possibility of incorrect reliance or usage - Certificate private key compromise is suspected - The certificate holder fails to make a payment or other contractual obligations related to the certificate
+- When the private key, or the media holding the private key, associated with the ORC NFI Certificate is, or is suspected of having been, compromised - When the individual named as a Business Representative no longer represents, or is no longer affiliated with, the Sponsoring Organization - If ORC learns, or reasonably suspects, that the Subscriber's private key has been compromised or the Subscriber has failed to meet their responsibilities - If ORC determines that the ORC NFI Certificate was not properly issued in accordance with this CPS

+- If the certificate holder requests that the certificate be revoked - If the certificate holder can be shown to have violated the Subscriber obligations, including payment of any required fees - If the certificate holder is no longer authorized to hold the certificate (e.g., termination of employment, change in responsibilities, etc.) - If the information in the certificate is no longer accurate so that identifying information needs to be changed (e.g., change of name, privilege attributes asserted in the Subscriber's certificate are reduced, etc.) - The Subscriber's employer or organization requests revocation - The certificate was obtained by fraud or mistake - The certificate was not correctly requested, issued or accepted - The certificate contains incorrect information, is defective or creates a possibility of incorrect reliance or usage - Certificate private key compromise is suspected - The certificate holder fails to make a payment or other contractual obligations related to the certificate